42 Church Hill

 We Celebrate Lives - Whether or not people have a current religious affiliation, they often experience the death of someone close to them as a sacred occasion to be marked by an appropriate service.
 Fonthill United Church’s minister, the Rev. Dr. Garry van Bruchem, is available to conduct services and to offer pastoral care to anyone regardless of their religious affiliation.
 The church is available for funeral and memorial services.
 We have good relationships with all of the local funeral homes in this area and work closely with them.
 When no funeral home is involved, we are able to assist in conducting a memorial service for the person who has died.

-We are Sponsoring a Syrian Refugee Family - In 2015, when the Syrian refugee crisis began, Fonthill United Church partnered with several of the other Pelham churches and people in the Pelham community to form the Pelham Syrian Refugee Constituent Group.
+We are Sponsoring Syrian Refugee Families - In 2015, when the Syrian refugee crisis began, Fonthill United Church partnered with several of the other Pelham churches and people in the Pelham community to form the Pelham Syrian Refugee Constituent Group.
 We raised money and made application to the government to support a Syrian refugee family.
-The process has taken much longer than anticipated but we are now waiting for the family assigned to us to arrive.
+We have now sponsored two families who have settled in the Pelham/Welland area.
 To see a video of another United Church’s experience of refugee support follow this link.

 We Support Local Missions - Fonthill United Church’s mission includes supporting those who are making a difference in the Niagara Region by helping those in need.
-Fonthill United Church makes regular donations to support:
+The Church Council has allocated three grants of $1,000 each to support the following local missions in 2018:

-The Hope Centre - To assist the most vulnerable citizens in Welland and the surrounding area in their time of need by providing food and housing stability, and to empower change in their lives by increasing their future resilience to poverty and increasing their capacity to be self-sustaining through counselling and training.
+The Hope Centre – The mission of the Hope Centre is: To assist the most vulnerable citizens in Welland and the surrounding area in their time of need by providing food and housing stability, and to empower change in their lives by increasing their future resilience to poverty and increasing their capacity to be self-sustaining through counselling and training.
+The Hope Centre is planning a new building project.

 We Support the United Church of Canada - We support the mission of the United Church of Canada, the denomination of which we are a congregation through: